 section of the website.

 CIPR qualifications are recognised as the benchmark for professional practice in public relations by employers in the private and public sectors.
-The CIPR Internal Communications Diploma helps participants to develop or diversify their careers by fostering a strategic approach to internal communications management.
-Studying for the CIPR Internal Communications Diploma counts towards the CIPRs CPD programme and becoming a CIPR Accredited Practitioner the hallmark of your commitment to professional development.
+The CIPR Internal Communication Diploma helps participants to develop or diversify their careers by fostering a strategic approach to internal communications management.
+Studying for the CIPR Internal Communication Diploma counts towards the CIPRs CPD programme and becoming a CIPR Accredited Practitioner - the hallmark of your commitment to professional development.